 First, the topical anesthetics used during surgery can numb the throat making it feel like you have something stuck in your throat, feel like it’s hard to swallow or talk, and sometimes change the sound of your voice.
 This usually goes away in 1-2 hours after surgery.
-To help soothe the throat, let small ice chips melt in your mouth.
+Popsicles and ice chips can help soothe the throat.
 Try not to clear your throat as this can cause or worsen an irritated throat.

 - Facial pressure/pain